fernandezpablo85/soffheap/README.md

 //to complete

-Limitations
+## Limitations

-The first implementation only supports a keyvalue store.
+  * The first implementation only supports a keyvalue store.
-Only supports sun.misc.Unsafe.
+  * Only support sun.misc.Unsafe.
 Fallback to DirectBuffer usage is pending.
-No TTL support.
+  * No TTL support.